Vacant commercial properties subject to VAT in UAE

 Leased commercial properties are not considered as a supply for the purposes of VAT when sold or disposed of by any transaction resulting in the transfer of ownership to a taxable person registered for tax purposes.
 The procedures for renting or selling commercial and industrial properties in the designated zones specified by the decision of the Cabinet are outside the scope of tax.

-The sale of vacant commercial properties or the off-plan sale of commercial properties under the building license, are subject to a 5 per cent VAT; however, the tax paid during the lease period can be recovered through the tax return of the tenant if they are a taxable person registered for tax purposes and entitled to tax refund.
+Properties taxable by 5%The sale of vacant commercial properties or the off-plan sale of commercial properties under the building license, are subject to a 5 per cent VAT; however, the tax paid during the lease period can be recovered through the tax return of the tenant if they are a taxable person registered for tax purposes and entitled to tax refund.
 Tax paid towards the purchase of an entire building may be recovered according to the capital asset scheme, if the cost of the property exceeds Dh5 million.

 Real estate-related services including brokerage, management and real estate consultancy are subject to 5 per cent VAT on the value of the service rendered at the location where the property is located, and according to the normal business rules on taxation.